 For these patients, doctors may recommend an even less aggressive laser.

 Your dermatologist will let you know whether your skin can handle the laser or not, so definitely, you should schedule a consultation.

 Book a free appointment at HayatMed now and determine whether you are the right candidate for this treatment.

 How do you prepare for the Fractional Laser treatment?

 Before you have Fraxel laser resurfacing, you will meet your doctor, who will:

 Check your medical history.
-The doctor will ask about current and past medical conditions and any medicines you’re taking.
+The doctor will ask about your current and past medical conditions and any medicines you take.

 Besides, any cosmetic procedures you’ve had in the past.
 Make a physical exam.
 The doctor will examine your skin and the area that will be treated to determine how your physical features might affect your results and what changes can be made.

-Discuss your expectations explain the potential risks and the expected results.
-At the end of the consultation, your doctor will be able to determine whether you are a candidate for this treatment.
+Discuss your expectations and explain the potential risks and the expected results.
+At the end of the consultation, your doctor can determine whether you are a candidate for this treatment.
 If so, they will give you the pre-treatment instructions.
 Make sure to follow them carefully to avoid any complications.

 How is it done?